How To Deal With A Difficult Boss

 How To Deal with a Difficult Supervisor

-1. Understand their perspective: Take the time to delve deeply into your boss’s perspective.
-Consider their background, upbringing, career trajectory and personal experiences that may shape their approach to leadership.
+1. Understand their perspective: Take the time to see your boss’s perspective.
+Consider their background, upbringing, career trajectory, and personal experiences that may shape their approach to leadership.
 Understanding the context in which your boss operates can provide valuable insight into their motivations and decision-making processes.

-4. Choose your words carefully: While expressing honesty and being open in the workplace is essential, it’s also important to remain tactful and choose your words thoughtfully when interacting with a difficult supervisor.
-Saying the wrong thing at the wrong time, being disrespectful, or being perceived as disrespectful may increase the tension between you and your manager.
+5. Choose your words carefully: While expressing honesty and being open in the workplace is essential, it’s important to remain tactful and choose your words thoughtfully when interacting with a difficult supervisor.
+Saying the wrong thing at the wrong time or being perceived as disrespectful may increase the tension between you and your manager.

-One way to ensure that you are speaking with your boss in a professional manner is to ensure you are staying results-oriented in your conversations.
-This means that rather than focusing on their personality or the problems in your relationship, you are focusing on talking about work that will help you achieve your goals.
+One way to speak to your boss in a professional manner is to stay results-oriented in your conversations.
+This means that rather than focusing on their personality or the problems in your relationship, you are focusing on what is best for the company.

-7. Focus on your supervisor’s interests: Show interest in what your manager likes to do.
-Make the effort to ask your manager how their weekend was, what their interests are and how they like to spend their time.
+8. Focus on your supervisor’s interests: Show interest in what your manager likes to do.
+Make the effort to ask your manager how their weekend was, what their interests are, and how they like to spend their time.
 This allows you to build a personal relationship with them and connect to a level that doesn’t involve work.

-10. Don’t rush to conclusions: Do not be quick to make judgements about your boss.
+11. Don’t rush to conclusions: Do not be quick to make judgements about your boss.
+Your manager could be having health problems or something else that is bothering them.
 Give it a month or two to see what happens before you do anything.
-It takes some time to adjust to changes that take place at your job.

 When You Have to Change Jobs

-Beef up your résumé, contact headhunters, line up references, and start interviewing.
-You will want to conduct your job search in private, and it is important not to tell your coworkers what your plans are.
+3. Prepare for a job search: Some people may not have the option to transfer to another department.
+In these cases, beef up your résumé, contact headhunters, line up references, and start interviewing.
+You will want to conduct your job search in private, and do not to tell your coworkers what your plans are.